-Workers’ compensation insurance: Required in almost every state for businesses that have employees, workers’ comp can cover medical fees and lost wages for work-related injuries and illnesses.
+Workers’ compensation insurance is required in almost every state for businesses that have employees.
+It can cover medical fees and lost wages for work-related injuries.

 If you hire subcontractors, you may be required to purchase workers' comp coverage depending on how the laws in your state classify when workers are considered employees.
 Even if subcontractors have their own workers' comp policy, your state might still require you to provide workers' comp coverage for them.

-If a subcontractor working for you is injured and your state determines the worker should have been classified as an employee, you could face fines or even jail time for not carrying workers' compensation coverage, depending on the laws in your state.
+If a contractor working for you is injured and your state determines the worker should have been classified as an employee, you could face fines or even jail time for not carrying workers' compensation coverage.
+The penalties vary by state.

 No, which is why it can often be confusing for the self-employed, independent contractors, and business owners with no employees to know when they might be required to purchase workers' compensation coverage.